-The treating center can decide whether to enroll the patient in early clinical studies of new drugs, continue on protocol, choose any other treatment (e.g. cycles containing clofarabine or fludarabine, CAR-T cell therapy or blinatumomab, etc.) with curative intent or turn to palliation.
+The treating center can decide whether to enroll the patient in early clinical studies of new drugs, continue on protocol, choose any other treatment (e.g. fludarabine, CAR-T cell therapy, inotuzumab or blinatumomab, etc.) with curative intent; or turn to palliation.